 Realtime Research is a division of Rushton Services Pty Ltd T/A The Human Network - ABN 36 625 846 460 - a wholly owned Australian company established in 1999 to primarily conduct market research recruitment on behalf of its clients and to provide an internet based capability to host questionnaires.

-The Human Network is a member of AMSRO and respects and upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988.
+The Human Network is a member of ADIA and respects and upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988.

-The Human Network also adheres to the Privacy Market and Social Research Code 2014 and the AMSRS Code of Professional Behaviour.
+The Human Network also adheres to the Privacy (Market and Social Research) Code 2021 and the Research Society’s Code of Professional Behaviour.

 For more information about the Privacy Act, the Australian Privacy Principles and the Code click here.